-This analysis evaluates the potential for the projects, as described in Chapter 3, Project Description, to adversely impact agricultural resources within the study areas based on the applied significance criteria as identified above.
-This analysis utilizes the State's LESA Model in conjunction with other readily available information sources in assessing impacts on agriculture and farmland.
-As indicated in the environmental setting, three separate LESA Models have been prepared for the projects which cover the MSSF1, CSF1(A) and (B), and CSF2(A) and (B) site locations.
-These reports are included as Appendix C of this Environmental Impact Report (EIR).
-The analysis prepared for this EIR also relied on NRCS soil survey data, Important Farmland maps for Imperial County prepared by the State, and Williamson Act contract maps prepared by Imperial County.
-A combination of these sources was used to determine the agricultural significance of the lands in the study areas, including the off-site transmission facilities.
+This analysis evaluates the potential for the projects, as described in Chapter 3, Project Description, to adversely impact agricultural resources within the project study areas based on the applied significance criteria as identified above.
+This analysis utilizes the LESA model in conjunction with other readily available information sources in assessing impacts on agriculture and farmland.
+As indicated in the environmental setting, four LESA models have been prepared that address each one of the projects (addressing the FSF, RSF, ISF, and LSF site locations).
+These reports are included as Appendix C. The analysis prepared for this EIR also relied on NRCS soil survey data, Important Farmland maps for Imperial County prepared by the State, and Williamson Act contract maps prepared by Imperial County.
+A combination of these sources was used to determine the agricultural significance of the lands in the project study areas.

 Additionally, potential conflicts with existing agricultural zoning, incompatibility with existing Williamson Act contracts, or other changes resulting from the implementation of the projects, which could indirectly remove Important Farmland from agricultural production or reduce agricultural productivity were considered.
 Sources used in this evaluation included, but were not limited to, the Imperial County General Plan, as amended through 2008, and zoning ordinance.
 Additional background information on land uses was obtained through field review and consultation with appropriate agencies.
 Conceptual site plans for the projects were also used to evaluate potential impacts.
-These conceptual exhibits are provided in Figures 3.0-4 through 3.0-6 and 3.0-9 through 3.0-13.
+These conceptual exhibits are provided in Figures 3.0-6 through 3.0-9.